ChiSym/genfact-demo/README.md

 From the Julia interpeter, enter package mode with `]`, then type `activate .`, then `test`.

+To run all automated API tests, use `julia --project=. test/api/all_routes.jl`.
+To test just a single route, run the appropriate single-route test file under `test/api`.

 ## Deploying with Docker

 Before deploying, you'll need to install Docker.
 On Google Cloud Compute Engine, this means running following the Debian install instructions (https://docs.docker.com/engine/install/debian/#install-using-the-repository).
 You'll also need to install `git` (`sudo apt install git`).